-- Initial survey work has identified hundreds of burial areas, or ‘cemetary dunes’, from Barmah National Park in the east to Murray Sunset National Park in the west, in layers spanning more than ten thousand years
+- Hundreds of burial grounds span the region between Barmah National Park in the east to Murray Sunset National Park in the west, many in layers well over 10,000 years old

-- Few locals or visitors are aware of the damage they cause to this environment
+- Few locals or visitors are aware of the problem

-Deep trenches - the result of off-road vehicles.
+Deep trenches are the result of illegal off-road vehicle activities.

-Rabbits are digging holes, and uncovering ancestral remains in the process.
+Rabbits are digging holes, and uncovering ancestral remains.

 The devastating effects of erosion caused by a number of human and animal impacts.

-The innovative practices being undertaken to return Aboriginal Ancestral Remains requires sensitivity to and knowledge of the land.
+The innovative practices being undertaken to return Aboriginal Ancestral Remains requires sensitivity to and expert knowledge of Country.